 A label describes the purpose of a widget to the end-user.

-For more information on properties of this section, see the Label Section section in Properties Common for Widgets.
+For more information on properties of this section, see the Label Section section in Properties Common in the Page Editor.

 2.8 Selectable Objects Section

 The properties in the Selectable objects section determine the objects from which the end user can make a selection.
 As source, you can use Database or XPath.
 When using XPath, you can add an XPath constraint, or use a Constrained by path.